RX2Solutions/RX2Solutions.github.io/_landing_pages/hrplaybook.md

 ---
-title: End of Year HR Playbook
+title: The HR Playbook for Year End Workforce Planning
-description: Transform how your team recruits, closes, and retains high-impact hires with tools built from 500+ enterprise searches.
+description: Close the year strong and launch the next with confidence.
+This guide helps HR leaders align strategy, people, and performance to the business you’ll need next year, not the one you had this year.
 colorway: sage
 hero_eyebrow: Playbook for HR Leaders
-hero_heading: Rethink Talent Velocity
+hero_heading: Redefine Year-End Readiness
-hero_subheading: A field-tested guide to help HR leaders move faster without sacrificing candidate quality.
+hero_subheading: A leadership guide to help HR and business executives move from workforce review to workforce foresight.
 hero_bullets:
-  - Diagnose hidden friction inside your hiring funnels
-  - Coach stakeholders to say "yes" to better talent in less time
-  - Build rituals that turn recruiters into strategic advisors
+  - Align workforce design directly to next-year business priorities
+  - Build bench strength, retention, and readiness across teams
+  - Use real data to forecast skills, structure, and leadership needs
-hero_submit_label: Email Me the Frameworks
+hero_submit_label: Email Me the Playbook
-footer_submit_label: Send Me the Frameworks
+footer_submit_label: Send Me the Playbook
-sticky_cta_label: Get the Hiring Frameworks
+sticky_cta_label: Get the 2026 HR Playbook
-offer_download_title: Download the 18-Page Framework Playbook
+offer_download_title: Download the 2026 RX2 HR Playbook
-offer_asset_highlight: Includes editable scorecards, debrief prompts, and executive-ready reporting templates.
+offer_asset_highlight: Includes alignment templates, succession dashboards, and readiness scorecards built for executive planning.
-footer_offer_title: Grab the PDF + Mini-Course
+footer_offer_title: Get the PDF + Planning Toolkit
 simulate_api: false
 testimonials:
-  - quote: "We cut cycle time by 32% while improving our close rate on director-level searches."
-    name: Dana Li, VP Talent, Series C SaaS
-  - quote: "The frameworks finally aligned our executives on what 'great' looks like and where to flex."
-    name: Marcus Feld, CHRO, Global Logistics Group
+  - quote: "We used RX2’s framework to align HR and Finance in one afternoon.
+It brought clarity and urgency to our planning cycle."
+    name: Sarah M., VP People Strategy, National Healthcare Group
+  - quote: "The RX2 Playbook reframed workforce planning as a leadership exercise, not an HR task.
+Our executives finally saw the connection."
+    name: Mark T., COO, Advanced Manufacturing Firm
 sections:
   - type: content
-    heading: Start With Clarity
+    heading: Start With Strategy, Not Headcount
     body: >-
-      The fastest way to accelerate hiring is to eliminate misalignment.
-Use our Talent Decision Grid to map *must-have* capabilities, supporting behaviors, and the deal-breakers that quietly derail offers.
-When every interviewer grades against the same rubric, you spot signal faster and avoid the fire drills that burn out recruiters.
+      Too many planning cycles begin with reports instead of vision.
+The smartest HR leaders start with the business.
+This playbook helps you translate next year’s goals into the capabilities required to achieve them—so your workforce plan becomes a business plan, not an operational checklist.
     image: "/assets/images/5 Ways to Optimize Your Hiring Process - 43.jpeg"
-    image_alt: Recruiters reviewing a hiring scorecard during a workshop
+    image_alt: Executives aligning people strategy with business roadmap
     image_position: right
-    image_caption: The Talent Decision Grid keeps every interviewer aligned on outcomes, not gut feel.
+    image_caption: Turn workforce planning into a strategic alignment exercise, not an annual review.
   - type: checklist
-    heading: Diagnose Your Funnel in 10 Minutes
+    heading: The 10-Minute Year-End Readiness Check
     body: >-
-      Run this quick audit with your recruiting leads and hiring managers.
-It surfaces the friction you can solve in a single sprint.
+      Use this short audit with your leadership team.
+It quickly shows where alignment breaks down—and where your next opportunity lies.
     bullets:
-      - Measure acceptance-to-offer ratios by hiring manager to reveal coaching opportunities.
-      - Track sourcing yield against role-critical competencies instead of resumes submitted.
-      - Audit candidate feedback for pattern language you can use to reset expectations sooner.
+      - Is your workforce plan anchored in the company’s 12–24 month strategy?
+      - Do you know which 20% of roles drive 80% of your business impact?
+      - Have you mapped the skills required for upcoming priorities?
+      - Do you have measurable readiness for critical and leadership roles?
+      - Are you proactively forecasting turnover risk by segment?
     image: "/assets/images/Strat Staffing.jpeg"
-    image_alt: Recruiter leading a whiteboard session on pipeline health
+    image_alt: Leaders reviewing a workforce strategy checklist together
     image_position: left
-    image_caption: Use the funnel check to spotlight where momentum stalls before requisitions go cold.
+    image_caption: Spot friction early so you can plan with clarity and precision.
 - type: content
-    heading: Coach Stakeholders to Yes
+    heading: Build Bench Strength Before You Need It
     body: >-
-      Great hiring teams win because they manage stakeholders, not candidates.
-The playbook includes conversation scripts, "go/no-go" checkpoints, and a cadence template that keeps executives engaged without the weekly chasing.
+      Leadership continuity is a competitive advantage.
+This playbook includes a succession and readiness tracker to help you identify gaps, assess potential, and develop next-generation talent before business performance is at risk.
+  - type: content
+    heading: Plan Retention Like a Growth Strategy
+    body: >-
+      Retention isn’t reactive when it’s intentional.
+Segment your must-keep talent, empower managers to lead development conversations, and build an internal mobility rhythm that protects engagement while fueling business growth.
+  - type: content
+    heading: Design for Agility
+    body: >-
+      The most successful organizations don’t scale headcount—they scale adaptability.
+Use RX2’s workforce modeling tools to shape your structure around flexibility, redeployment, and future skills rather than static titles.
 faq:
-  - question: What's inside the PDF?
+  - question: What’s inside the PDF?
     answer: >-
-      Three customizable frameworks, facilitator instructions, and fill-in-the-blank reporting slides you can reuse with any business unit.
+      A comprehensive 25-page playbook with alignment frameworks, readiness dashboards, and facilitator prompts to guide year-end planning sessions.
   - question: Who should download this?
     answer: >-
-      HR, Talent Acquisition, and People Ops leaders who need leverage across multiple business units and want sharper hiring analytics.
+      HR, People, and Business leaders who want to elevate workforce planning from an administrative exercise to an executive strategy conversation.
   - question: How quickly will I get it?
     answer: >-
-      You'll receive the PDF instantly by email plus a five-day mini-course to help you implement with your team.
+      You’ll receive the PDF instantly by email, along with a five-day quick-start series to help you implement each pillar with your team.
-consent_copy: We send actionable hiring insights once a week.
+consent_copy: We send one thoughtful HR insight each week.
 Unsubscribe anytime.
 ---
-Our subscribers cut time-to-fill, elevate candidate experience, and earn a louder voice in the boardroom.
-This landing page previews the mental models we rely on every day with growth-stage and enterprise clients alike.
+Our partners use this framework to close the year strong, align leaders, and launch with precision.

-Inside the full playbook you'll also find:
+Inside the full playbook you’ll also find:

-- The Debrief Ladder that keeps interviewers honest without slowing them down
-- A candidate "decision memo" template executives will actually read
-- The momentum scorecard we use to flag stalled searches before they burn headcount plans
+- The Executive Alignment Summary that connects business goals to workforce design
+- The Bench Strength Tracker to measure readiness and risk in real time
+- The Workforce Health Dashboard for visibility across mobility, retention, and agility

 Want a quick win?
-After you download, start with Module 2.
-It's a 15-minute reset for any requisition that feels stuck.
+After downloading, start with the **Year-End Readiness Check**—it’s a 15-minute exercise that aligns your leadership team around what matters most for 2026.